mahikshith/Adease_time_series/README.md

 Unfortunately, the data source for this dataset does not distinguish between traffic values of zero and missing values.
 A missing value may mean the traffic was zero or that the data is not available for that day.

+Why MAPE :

+MAPE importance :

+Mean Absolute Percentage Error (MAPE) is a commonly used metric in time series forecasting and other applications where errors are measured as a percentage of the actual values.

+MAPE is calculated as the average of the absolute percentage errors between the predicted values and the actual values.
+It is expressed as a percentage and provides a measure of the average magnitude of the errors relative to the actual values.

+Think of MAPE as a measure of how much better or worse the forecast is than the actual values.